breeatoomey/newity-case-study/ai-log.md

 Primary tools: Claude Code (build), Claude in VS Code via extension (side conversations, doc work, pressure-testing decisions).

-This log captures intentional AI usage across each phase of the assessment — Understanding, Scoping & Planning, Building, Testing, and Documentation.
+This log captures intentional AI usage across each phase of the work — Understanding, Scoping & Planning, Building, Testing, and Documentation.
 Each entry includes the prompt I gave, the substance of the AI response, and the decisions I made (including where I overrode AI recommendations).

 ---